ranjodh-kaur/PPS_2022/2221025/program2.md

-##  Program 2 : Write a code of Adittion of 2 numbers
+##  Program 2 : Write a program for Addition of 2 numbers.
 ```C
 #include<stdio.h>
 int main()